The Naming System

 There's more, But Also a Limit

-When there are literally 8 million times more colors to name it becomes exponentially more difficult to name them all.
+When there are literally 8 million times more colors to name, it becomes exponentially more difficult to name them all.
 This impossible color naming chart tries to incorporate the most used basic color names and differences to present an elaborate but not overwhelming method to accurately name the most common impossible color combinations.
-In everyday life people seldomly refer to colors more minute than quaternary colors, thus I've decided that that's a good limit for now.
+In everyday life, people seldomly refer to colors more minutely than quaternary colors; thus I've decided that this is a good limit for now.

-Inside of my application Color in Color the names for all the impossible colors are created dynamically.
+When using the Color in Color application, the names for all the impossible colors are created dynamically.
 There's an option to enable the impossible color selection and select any impossible color visible on the screen.
-The display shows not just the impossible color name based on the HSV (Hue-Saturation-Value) system but already deconstructs it for you for easier comprehension.
+The display shows not just the impossible color name based on the HSV (Hue-Saturation-Value) system, but already deconstructs it for you for easier comprehension.

-After you've selected an impossible color you can copy its dodecadecimal code (see: Impossible Colors/Dodecadecimal Code) and search for it on the internet.
+After you've selected an impossible color you can copy its dodecadecimal code and convert it in the Dodecadecimal Converter.